fuzzymfx/fuzzymfx.github.io/content/current.md

 I plan to finish up with dough by the end of this month.
 Later, I will be reviving [Bee](https://github.com/fuzzymfx/b), a bit-torrent client I started working on a while back.

 Finances are tough.
-I found a couple of interesting investment opportunities, and am learning more on investments and diversification of my portfolio.
+I found a couple of interesting investment opportunities, and am learning more about investments and diversification of my portfolio.
 Will be updating my journey through investments here.

+Meanwhile, I stumbled upon [Substack](https://substack.com/), a platform for independent writers.
+I will be writing on substack as well.
+This **does not change** the fact that this will still be my primary blog.

+Feel free to [subscribe to my newsletter](https://fuzzymf.substack.com/subscribe) to get notifications about new posts.

 ---